 “Poor grammar doesn’t help you create a professional image.”

 Admittedly, things can get slightly more complicated with words and names that already end in an ‘s’ but for a singular word ending in ‘s’ we just add ‘s – as in “the boss’s complaint”.
 And for plurals ending in ‘s’ we add only an apostrophe after the ‘s’, like this:

 “Our clients’ marketing communications inspire confidence.”

-If you’d like the reassurance of knowing your marketing doesn’t contain any grammatical howlers, please get in touch!
+If you’d like professional, grammatically correct marketing communications, please get in touch!